NicolasJamar/migration-new-becode.org/README.md

 You have to change the keys with `.pem` file : `"{{ lookup('file', './ssh_keys/staging-becode-website.pem') }}"`

-## For working
+## For working with staging

-To launch the staging the first time `ssh -i staging-becode-website.pub web@staging.becode.org`

-1. Go on the branch 'staging'
+1. Go on the 'staging' branch
+1. Got to trellis folder : `cd trellis`
+1. `vagrant up`
-2. Work on local on becode.test
+1. View changes on local with becode.test
-3. commit & push
+1. commit & push
-4. Deploy on staging
+1. Deploy on staging

 To comeback to a previous version use a [rollback](https://roots.io/docs/trellis/master/deployments/#rollbacks).